Masters of the Void [The Void]

 which will overwrite three bytes following the memory you requested and probably cause a nice crash.

-Caution!
-Note that C does not neccessarily clear the memory that you get from malloc().
-There may be arbitrary garbage numbers in your array if some app used this memory range before you did, and you are responsible to give your array elements initial values that make sense.
-That said, some operating systems do clear any memory they give you for security reasons, so don't be surprised if one computer gives you nice and tidy empty arrays and the other doesn't.
-Heck, for all you know, the "garbage" data you're getting may just be a bunch of zeroes by coincidence.
+.
+There may be arbitrary garbage numbers in your array if another program used this part of the RAM chip before yours did, and you are responsible for giving your array elements initial values that make sense.
+That said, some operating systems do clear any memory they give you for security reasons, so don’t be surprised if one computer gives you nice and tidy empty arrays and the other doesn’t.
+Heck, for all you know, the “garbage” data you’re getting may just be a bunch of zeroes by coincidence.

 But now let's get back to our sample code that is supposed to do array resizing: